River Garavogue: Etymology

 Garavogue is not the original name of the river, which was earlier and for centuries called the Sligeach, a name meaning abounding in shells, by the native local population.
 The river gave its name firstly to the town that grew up on its banks from the 13th century, and then to the county that was established in the late 16th and early 17th century.
 This name can be traced in ancient annals and other sources attesting to it for over 1,500 years.

 However, by the time of early Ordnance Survey work in the 19th century, the common name had become the Garavogue, at least for the river from Lough Gill to below the bridge in the town of Sligo.

 The source of the name Garavogue is uncertain, but may be based on "garbh," meaning "rough" or "gritty."
 In English it was also sometimes known as the Githy.
 Another interpretation is that the Garavogue takes its name from the local 'landscape goddess', a hag or witch who is said to have built megaliths in the region by dropping stones, and to have lived on a nearby hill with a mad king named Sweeney.

 Course

 From Lough Gill, the Garavogue winds through Sligo town and flows into Sligo Bay.
 This pre-tidal course is less than 2 mi long, making it possibly the shortest significant river in Ireland.
 The river's estuary continues for roughly 4 mi out to Rosses Point.
 The wide estuary has a shipping channel capable of taking ships up to 10,000 tons, but it is only navigable as far as Sligo town, where there is a port facility.
 There is also a marina for smaller and pleasure craft.

+There are three road bridges crossing the river.
+The most easterly is Markievicz Bridge connecting Bridge Street to Thomas Street, then Hyde Bridge, between Stephen Street and Lower Knox Street, and finally Hughes Bridge (often known locally as the New Bridge as it was built in 1980s), connecting Markievicz Road to Custom House Quay.
+There are also two footbridges, the John Fallon Footbridge, to the east of the river, connecting Riverside to Calry Parish Church and the Mall and the (unnamed) footbridge about half-way between Markievicz Bridge and Hyde Bridge, which connects Rockwood Parade to Queen Maeve Square.

-The whole river system and catchment (including Lough Gill and the River Bonnet) is 31.5 mi long.
+The whole river system and catchment (including Lough Gill and the Bonet River) is 31.5 mi long.